annechanyk/GKE-Transaction-Assistant-Anthosie/README.md

 ## Deployment
-This project is deployed on Google Kubernetes Engine using the original Bank of Anthos deployment scripts and manifests, with the `frontend` container image updated to `gcr.io/gke-hackathon/frontend:v-ultimate1`.
+This project is deployed on GKE using the original BOA deployment scripts and manifests, with the `frontend` container image updated to `gcr.io/gke-hackathon/frontend:v-ultimate1`.

 ## My Key Takeaways
 Building this project was an amazing deep-dive into the world of cloud-native development.
 Here are a few things that really stood out to me:
-* **Microservices Aren’t Just Theory:**
+* **Microservices:**
-Seeing how Bank of Anthos splits everything into small, focused services made it click.
+Seeing how BOA splits everything into small, focused services made it click.
 It was so much easier to work on one piece (like the frontend) without worrying about breaking the entire system.
-* **GKE Does the Heavy Lifting:**
+* **Power of GKE:**
 It is thrilling to realize how much work GKE handles behind the scenes.
 From networking all the services together to making sure they stay running, it let me focus on building features instead of managing the infrastructure.
-* **AI is a UX Challenge, Not Just a Tech One:**
+* **UX Challenge of AI:**
  My favorite part was building the Smart Assistant.
 I learned that adding an “AI” feature is less about the algorithm and more about the user experience.
 Making the button feel right, ensuring the pop-up was smooth, and crafting a mock response that felt real and helpful was the most rewarding part of the challenge.